 Intel Processors 9th Gen

-This model or SKU number generally includes three digits, and it’s the generic number that does not say anything about the CPU’s specifications and capabilities; it indicates the position in a hierarchy in the generation that which it belongs.
+This model or SKU number generally includes three digits, and it’s the generic number that does not say anything about the CPU’s specifications and capabilities; it indicates the position in a hierarchy in the generation it belongs to.

-But, these numbers do not necessarily mean anything if you are comparing the processors over many different generations.
-That means the cheapest i3 model that came this year can outperform what was at the top-of-line i7 processor many years before.
+But, these numbers do not necessarily mean anything if you compare the processors over many generations.
+That means the cheapest i3 model that came this year can outperform what was the top-of-line i7 processor many years before.

 Intel Core Processor

-The Intel Core processors Generation indicates quality, performance and speed.
-The newest generation of processors will be faster and perform better than previous generation Core Processors.
+The Intel Core processors Generation indicates quality, performance, and speed.
+The newest generation of processors will perform faster than previous generation Core Processors.

-For example – Intel i7-9700K will be 6 per cent faster than its previous generation of Intel Core i7-8700K.
-It means you must look for the latest generation processor while buying the new computer.
+For example – Intel i7-9700K will be 6 percent faster than its previous generation of Intel Core i7-8700K.
+Looking for the latest generation processor when buying a new computer would be best.
 However, how will you do that?

 Each Intel Core processor comes with four numbers, as mentioned earlier.
-First Digit in a four-number sequence will represent the Generation of an Intel Processor.
+The first Digit in a four-number sequence will represent the Generation of an Intel Processor.

-What is F and K in Intel Processors?
+What are F and K in Intel Processors?